Intuition can lead you to the right place

 acting becomes effortless.

-Teazaar is all about finding natural tea because we want tea drinkers to experience really good and completely natural tea.
+Teazaar is all about finding natural tea because we want tea drinkers to experience really good and completely natural tea from biodiverse tea gardens.
 To aid us in our mission of a completely sustainable tea world, we need to seek out those small tea farms that are not recognized as tea gardens.
 Unlike the numerous rows of tea trees that dot the more established tea garden landscape, these small-scale tea growers have been nurturing their tea trees without the use of chemicals for decades.
 They let nature take its course and ensure the areas where their trees grow are part of a biodiverse environment that is complementing rather than dominating.
 They struggle to sell their teas as they have no brand, no certificates and no money to promote their organic teas.

 Let's take a trip